zhaohongxuan/dotfiles/README.md

 3. use `chezmoi init https://github.com/username/dotfiles.git` to init dotfiles
 4. use `chezmoi apply -v` to make all dotfiles take effect. if you just want to apply one config file, let's take .zshrc for example, just use `chezmoi appy -v .zshrc`

-⚠️ Note. before truely used, you need to prepare some requirements, like nvim.

 ## neovim